Corky Lee: Photographic work

-Lee's work documented key events in Asian American political history.
-His 1975 photograph of a Chinese American man being beaten by NYPD officers was featured in the New York Post.
-On the day the picture was published, 20,000 people marched from Chinatown to City Hall protesting police brutality in response to the beating of Peter Yew.
+Lee's work documented many key events in Asian American political history.
+Lee's first major published photograph was his 1975 photograph of a Chinese American man named Peter Yew being beaten by NYPD officers, featured in the New York Post.
+In April of 1975, Yew had witnessed a 15-year-old girl begin beaten by police officers at a traffic stop.
+When he intervened, he was beaten on the spot and arrested with charges of assault and resisting arrest.
+Lee's photo captured Yew, covered in blood, as he was being led away by the police officers from a crowd of angry observers.
+On the day Lee's picture was published, 20,000 people marched from Chinatown to City Hall protesting police brutality in response to the beating of Peter Yew.
+Lee himself was part of this march, documenting the protestor's march through Chinatown and New York City.